-Is one negotiating style “better” than another?
+Is one negotiation style “better” than another?
 Most research suggests that negotiators with a primarily cooperative style are more successful than hard bargainers at reaching novel solutions that improve everyone’s outcomes.
 Negotiators who lean toward cooperation also tend to be more satisfied with the process and their results, according to Weingart.

 At the same time, claiming value and lobbying tenaciously for your position can be equally important negotiation strategies.
 So, strive for balance: focus on building a cooperative relationship and creating value, then work to claim as much as you can of that value for yourself.

 Adapted from “Is Your Bargaining Style Holding You Back?”
-First published in the Negotiation newsletter, December 2009.
+First published in the Negotiation Briefings newsletter, December 2009.

 Understanding how to arrange the meeting space is a key aspect of preparing for negotiation.
 In this video, Professor Guhan Subramanian discusses a real world example of how seating arrangements can influence a negotiator’s success.
 This discussion was held at the 3 day executive education workshop for senior executives at the Program on Negotiation at Harvard Law School.